GiantFrog/Wumpus/README.md

 # Wumpus World
+See report.pdf for an in-depth description of my thought process and results.

 Enter the world of the Wumpus, if you dare!
-Project 3 for Artificial Intelligence.
 This program solves wumpus world levels of various sizes.
+You probably don't want to run this yourself: it took me hours to get the java-prolog interface library working.
+Just read through the report instead.

 ## Usage
 `java WumpusWorld`